Plan Your Ride

 Upload a GPX file for elevation-based nutrition calculations and pre-climb fueling alerts

 Aim for 500-750ml (16-24oz) of fluid per hour during cycling.
 In hot weather or intense efforts, you may need up to 1000ml per hour.
-Include electrolytes for rides over 1 hour to replace sodium lost through sweat.
+Plain water is fine for rides under 90 minutes.
+Add electrolytes for longer rides (90+ min) or when it's hot (>75°F) and you're sweating heavily.

-Focus on sodium (200-500mg/hour) as the primary electrolyte lost in sweat.
-Potassium and magnesium are also important for longer rides.
-Hot weather increases sodium needs.
-Our calculator adjusts electrolyte timing based on temperature and your sweat rate.
+Focus on sodium (300-500mg/hour) as the primary electrolyte lost in sweat.
+You typically only need electrolytes for rides over 90 minutes, especially in hot weather (>75°F) or if you're a heavy sweater.
+Shorter rides or cool conditions?
+Plain water is fine!
+Our calculator adjusts electrolyte timing based on duration, temperature, and your sweat rate.

 Join 10,000+ cyclists using our free nutrition calculator for better performance